pcraig3/usc-clubs/README.txt

 2. This is the second screen shot

 == Changelog ==

+= 2.1.1 =
+* Added JQuery Accordion to Filters on mobile version.

 = 2.1.0 =
 * Another biggish update.
 Mostly I forgot to update the version.